LinethDelCarmenGuerraCamarena/LinethDelCarmenGuerraCamarena/README.md

 <h2>About me 😎</h2>

-🤖 Actually I have been studying a Msc.Artificial Intelligence in Technologic of Monterrey, Mexico 💚🤍❤️
+🤖 Msc.Artificial Intelligence in Technologic of Monterrey, Mexico 💚🤍❤️

 🎓 I´m Bsc.Software Developer from Technological University of Panama 💙🤍❤️